Analysis of the USDA Cost of Food at Home database shows that fat is the cheapest macronutrient.

 ketosis vs. hyperinsulinemia

-While high glucose levels are bad news in and of themselves (glucose toxicity and excessive glycation), high blood sugars and high insulin levels typically go hand in hand.
+While high glucose levels are bad news (due to glucose toxicity and excessive glycation) they typically go hand in hand with high insulin levels.

 A metabolically healthy person will store excess energy in their fat cells, ready for easy access when required later.
 But if we continue to fill our fat cells with the excess energy they get to the point where they cannot continue to expand to absorb the excess energy.
 It is at this point that our adipose tissue becomes insulin resistant.

-The “good news” is that becoming insulin resistance will slow the expansion your fat cells.
-The bad news is that once our fat cells become insulin resistant the excess energy will be re-directed to the parts of our body that are more insulin sensitive such as our liver, pancreas, heart, brain and other vital organs.
+The “good news” is that becoming insulin resistant will slow the expansion of your fat cells.
+Unfortunately, the bad news is that once our fat cells become insulin resistant the excess energy will be re-directed to the parts of our body that are more insulin sensitive such as our liver, pancreas, heart, brain and other vital organs.

 how to manage your dietary insulin load

 The good news is that you can tailor the insulin load of your diet to suit your current level of insulin resistance.
 As shown in the chart below, the insulin generated by our pancreas is proportional the net carbs in our diet plus about half the protein it contains.